-Tier II Clients are charged a separate fee for tax preparation at the conclusion of services.
-Tier III Clients have tax preparation fees included in their monthly planning fee.
+Tier II - Planning Clients are charged a separate fee for tax preparation at the conclusion of services.
+Tier III - Wealth Management Clients have tax preparation fees included in their monthly planning fee.
 The fees for Personal Tax Return Preparation will be determined based on the complexity of the return and quality of recordkeeping.
 The fees may be negotiable in certain cases, will be agreed upon at the start of the engagement, and are due at the completion of the engagement.
 Clients are not required to utilize any third-party products or services that we may recommend, and they can receive similar services from other professionals at a similar or lower cost.
-In the event that unusual circumstances are encountered that would require expansion of the scope of the tax preparation engagement, additional time will be billed on an hourly basis, beginning at \$200 per hour.
+In the event that unusual circumstances are encountered that would require expansion of the scope of the tax preparation engagement, additional time will be billed on an hourly basis, beginning at the rates listed here: XY Tax Solutions (xyplanningnetwork.com)

-Tax Preparation Fees: Clients will be billed for the cost of XYTS to prepare and file their tax returns following the current pricing found HERE.
-The XYTS fee begins at \$325 for an individual return.
-The cost of Tax Preparation through XYTS will be reviewed and agreed to by the client before engaging in the service.
-The Tier II Client will be billed by Acadia, via AdvicePay, for the separate tax preparation services following the completion, filing and acceptance of the tax return(s).
+Tax Preparation Fees: Clients will be billed for the cost of XYTS to prepare and file their tax returns following the current pricing found here: XY Tax Solutions (xyplanningnetwork.com).
+The XYTS fee begins at \$350 for an individual return.
+The cost of Tax Preparation through XYTS will be reviewed and agreed to by the Client before engaging in the service.
+The Tier II Client will be billed by XYTS, for the separate tax preparation services following the completion, filing and acceptance of the tax return(s).